This Course is valid from August 2013.

 Printed copies of this special Curriculum for Excellence update letter will also be provided to centres.

-In response to feedback from teachers and lecturers, we have made some additions, updates and minor amendments to the Unit assessment support packs for National 3 to National 5 Lifeskills Mathematics.
+In response to feedback from teachers and lecturers, we made some additions, updates and minor amendments to the Unit assessment support packs for National 3 to National 5 Lifeskills Mathematics in October 2013.
 These updates are to provide clarification and guidance for teachers/lecturers; particularly across the ‘Judging evidence’ tables, however the Outcomes and Assessment Standards remain unchanged.
 The Unit assessment support packs are to assist teachers/lecturers in using their own professional judgement when planning and recording their assessments and while we would encourage use of these latest packs, the previous versions will be accepted for verification purposes.

 The updated Unit assessment support packs are now available and teachers/lecturers can arrange access to them through their SQA Co-ordinator.